surged20/foundryvtt-update-image-macro/README.md

 **STOP!
 If you are planning to convert your world to use local images then you must install local images within your plutonium module directory/folder before using this macro.
 Follow the guide at https://github.com/Maravedis/plutonium-issues-doc**

 This script is used to convert 5eTools site image urls to 5eTools mirror site url or a local image path.
 It will convert:
-1. World actor portrait images
-2. World actor prototype token images
+1. World actor portrait images and prototype token images
-3. World item images
+2. World item images
-4. Scene token images
+3. Scene token images and synthetic actor images in an unlinked token

 ## Install